 Clarification 3/2/20/18: If a coach want to make a substitution(s) between innings, it must be done with enough time to allow proper recording, etc. so the half inning can begin on time.
 A charged conference may be used if the substitution is not made in a timely manner.

 Why do we have a pitcher’s circle in softball?
 If you watch a Major League baseball game on TV, you will notice that the players and umpires call a lot of time-outs – almost every time a pitch hits the ground or after ball four, as well as when the ball is thrown back into the infield after a hit.

 Pitcher’s possession of ball in circle The look-back rule comes into play after the ball has been hit and the play appears to be coming to a completion.
 This rule is also important in determining when a play is over 1) the ball is in the circle in the possession of the pitcher and 2) all runners, including the batter-runner,

 Runners must be aware of when the pitcher has gained possession of the ball inside the circle.
 There is a difference in the codes with regard to the runners’ obligations: • ASA, NFHS, USSSA – if runners are moving between bases when the pitcher has possession of the ball in the circle, they may continue going toward that base, stop

-The plate umpire has the authority to make decisions on any situations not specifically covered in the rules.
-(15.3.4) The umpire shall not impose an effect on a team for any infractions of a rule when imposing the effect would be an advantage to the offending team.
-(15.2.14) The plate umpire is empowered to rectify any situations in which a
+The Rules The plate umpire has the authority to make decisions on any situations not specifically covered in the rules.
+(220.127.116.11) The umpire shall not impose an effect on a team for any infractions of a rule when imposing the effect would be an advantage to the offending team.
+(4.10.5) The umpires are empowered to rectify any situations in which